-Today when you think of the San Francisco Giants one can quickly refer to Barry Bonds.
-I mean who can blame you, he won the MVP four times in a row and is the current reining home run king.
+Today, when you think of the San Francisco Giants one can quickly refer to Barry Bonds.
+I mean who can blame you, he won the MVP four times in a row and is the current reigning home run king.

 Nicknamed, “Stretch” for his 6′ 4″ frame he was an intimidating presence at the plate.
-Known best for hitting the ball harder and further than anyone else in his era, he was a solidified home-run hitter all throughout the 1960’s.
+Known best for hitting the ball harder and further than anyone else in his era, he was a solidified home-run hitter all throughout the 1960s.

 Willie made an immediate impact in the league and went on to win ROY in 1959 and was even considered for MVP despite only playing in 52 games that season.
+Amazing!